Comparison of Speech and Language Therapy Techniques for Speech Problems in Parkinson's Disease

 6

-<div>Preliminary findings from two studies suggest that Lee Silverman Voice Treatment (LSVT) improved loudness and monotonicity more than respiratory therapy.
+<div>Preliminary findings from two studies suggest that Lee Silverman Voice Treatment (LSVT) improved loudness and monotonicity more than speech respiratory training in individuals with Parkinson's disease.
 LSVT-LOUD showed greater improvements in loudness and intelligibility compared to LSVT-ARTIC.</div>

-<div>The was limited evidence supporting the use of LSVT-LOUD over respiration therapy and LSVT-ARTIC for people with PD.
+<div>The was limited evidence supporting the use of LSVT-LOUD over respiration therapy and LSVT-ARTIC to improve speech outcomes in adults with PD.
 There was also limited evidence supporting the non-inferiority of online delivery of LSVT compared with traditional face-to-face delivery of the same techniques.
 Larger trials are required to confirm these findings.</div>

-<div>Preliminary findings from two studies support the non-inferiority of online delivery of LSVT compared to traditional face-to-face delivery for improving voice outcomes for adults with voice disorders secondary to PD.</div>
+<div>Preliminary findings from two studies report comparable voice outcomes following online delivery of LSVT versus face-to-face delivery in adults with voice disorders secondary to PD.</div>

 <div>Based on the small number of studies and participants, the authors concluded that "there is insufficient evidence to support the use of one form of [speech and language treatment] SLT over another for the treatment of speech problems in individuals with Parkinson's disease" (p.
 2).
-A number of interventions were compared, including respiratory therapy, standard and modified Lee Silverman Voice Treatment, prosodic exercises, rate reduction techniques and use of biofeedback.
 Further research is warranted.</div>

-<div>Preliminary findings suggest that the use of an altered auditory feedback in-ear device improved rate of articulation compared to traditional speech therapy.
+<div>Preliminary findings suggest that the use of an altered auditory feedback in-ear device improved rate of articulation compared to traditional speech therapy in adults with Parkinson' disease.
 However, greater improvements in intelligibility were not found.</div>